Knee and Hip Replacement with NAVIO and CORI

 St George Surgical Center, a physician-owned, accredited outpatient surgery center has invested in cutting edge technology to improve overall patient health: the NAVIO◊ robotics-assisted surgery is an advancement in orthopedics putting accuracy in your surgeon’s hands that could result in a longer lasting knee.

-How Do I Know If I Am A Candidate For Robotics-Assisted Knee Replacement Using The NAVIO◊ System?
+How Do I Know If I Am A Candidate For Robotics-Assisted Knee or Hip Replacement Using The NAVIO or CORI System?

-Although each patient must consult with a physician individually, typical knee replacement candidates share the following characteristics:
+Although each patient must consult with a physician individually, typical knee or hip replacement candidates share the following characteristics:

-- Knee pain is limiting activities on more days than not
+- Joint pain that limits activities on more days than not

-- Initial knee pain or stiffness caused by activities from a seated position
+- Initial joint pain or stiffness caused by activities from a seated position

 - No longer finding relief from non-surgical treatment options

-Not everyone is a candidate for knee replacement using the NAVIO◊ Surgical System.
-Knee replacement surgery is intended to relieve knee pain and improve hip function.
+Not everyone is a candidate for knee or hip replacement using the NAVIO / CORI Surgical System.
+Knee and hip replacement surgery is intended to relieve pain and improve joint function.
 However, implants may not produce the same feel or function as your original knee.
 There are potential risks with knee replacement surgery such as loosening, fracture, dislocation, wear and infection that may result in the need for additional surgery.
 Individual results will vary.
 Talk to your doctor to determine what treatment may be best for you.

 Accurate Implant Placement